34conman/musical-octo-umbrella/proposal.md

 * Chores
 * Weights on Chores (i.e., cleaning the bathroom does not hold the same weights as wiping the counter)
 * Date/time expected it to complete
-* Draft system to choose chores (think fantasy football draft but for chores)

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.